Bankruptcy Fraud Defense Attorney

-- Chapter 13 Bankruptcy: Chapter 13 bankruptcy is similar to Chapter 11, but it commonly used by individuals not companies.
-Under chapter 13 proceedings, individuals do not liquidate their assets, but work with their creditors to establish a payment plan in which to pay their owed debts.
+- Chapter 13 Bankruptcy: Chapter 13 bankruptcy is similar to Chapter 11, but it is commonly used by individuals, not companies.
+Under chapter 13 proceedings, individuals do not liquidate their assets but work with their creditors to establish a payment plan in which to pay their owed debts.

 Criminal Bankruptcy Fraud